OSADP/STOL_Crossing/README.md

 For complation and installation instructions please see the "Pedestrian Mid-block Crossing Application User Guide.docx" located in the root of this repository.

 ## Testing
-*Required - Specifics for how to run any test cases your project may have.
-If your test cases are automatically run as part of the build process, or you don't include any testing, specify that here.*

 To run the tests for Pedestrian Mid-block Crossing Application, please `cd` into the app or `server` directories and run
 ```